The flash-back golden rule: Memories are not for reminiscing. They serve to navigate the present!

 John’s father used to beat them.
 His father shows up in the doorway.
 John’s face turns white at the sight of the ladle.

 Emma walks in on the burglar.
 Burglar attacks Emma.
 They struggle.
 Emma kicks him into the bathroom.
 Emma goes into a lengthy flash back about the doorknob/ lock.
 She locks him in.
 The burglar rips the doorknob off when he tries to open the door.
-The reader understands how and why this happens.

 Emma is exiting the bathroom, minding to be careful with the doorknob.
 Emma giggles to herself as she remembers the time she locked herself in when the knob broke off.
 She walks in on the burglar.
 They struggle.
 She kicks him into the bathroom.
 She locks it from the outside.
 The burglar rips the doorknob off when he tries to open the door.
-The reader understands how and why this happens.